Policies

 • Letters or forms should include a description of current and past accommodations and/or services.
 While these are not binding on the current institution, they may provide insight for current planning purposes.

 • A recommendation for requested accommodations and a rationale as to how these are logically and currently related to functional limitation.
-Recommendations should be from professionals with a history of working with the student as they may provide valuable information.
+Recommendations should be from appropriately specialized professionals with a history of working with the student as they may provide valuable information.

 • All documentation from clinicians must be written in English.